Red Sox vs. Rangers Player Props Betting Odds

 Turner Stats

-- Turner heads into this matchup looking to extend his three-game hit streak.
-During his last five outings he is hitting .250 with a double, two home runs, a walk and five RBI.
+- Turner brings a four-game streak with at least one hit into this matchup.
+During his last five outings he is batting .350 with a double, two home runs, a walk and six RBI.

 Turner Recent Games